Pregnancy and Heartburn

-Many women who have heartburn during pregnancy have never had problems before.
+Many people who have heartburn during pregnancy have never had problems before.
 Unfortunately, if you had heartburn before becoming pregnant, you’re more likely to have symptoms while you are pregnant.
 Although the exact reasons aren’t clear, most experts believe that pregnancy hormones, particularly progesterone, play a role.
 Hormones cause relaxation of the esophageal sphincter.
 This is a tight circular band of muscle at the top of the stomach.
-This allows partially digested food and stomach acids to backflow, or reflux, into the esophagus.
+This allows partly digested food and stomach acids to backflow, or reflux, into the esophagus.
 In addition, progesterone also slows the digestive process.
 This keeps food in the stomach longer.
 The pregnancy itself—the upward pressure of the growing uterus—also may play a role.

 What makes it worse?

-Most spicy, greasy, fatty foods known for causing heartburn are also likely to cause problems for pregnant women.
+Most spicy, greasy, fatty foods known for causing heartburn are also likely to cause problems for pregnant people.
 Food doesn’t digest as well or move as quickly during pregnancy.
 So, eating large meals or overeating in general can also increase the risk for heartburn.
 Eating right before bedtime can cause problems, too.
 Smoking makes heartburn worse and is another reason to quit, especially while pregnant.

 What makes it better?